-Tekin and Özkaya studied the free vibrations of three beam systems with n steps and different geometry sections at different points [38].
-Lu et al. proposed a new approach to analyzing the free and forced vibrations of beams with multiple section stages using a composite element method.
+Tekin et al. studied the free vibrations of three beam systems with n steps and different geometry sections at different points [38].
+Z.R.
+Lu et al proposed a new approach to analyzing the free and forced vibrations of beams with multiple section stages using a composite element method.
 At the end of the study, they claimed that the proposed method for vibration analysis of the stepped beam showed the accuracy [39].

-Xing-Jian et al. in their research, they investigated the vibration properties of stepped laminated composite Timoshenko beam.
+Xing-Jian et al. In their research, they investigated the vibration properties of stepped laminated composite Timoshenko beam.
 Plots of the natural frequencies and mode shapes of the T300/970 laminated stepped beam are given to show the effect of step position parameter applications on the dynamic behavior of the beam [40].
-Adomian Decomposition Method (ADM) is also frequently used for vibration analysis of stepped beams.
-Mao used the ADM to investigate the free vibrations of a stepped Euler-Bernoulli beam consisting of two uniform sections [41].
-In another study, Mao used the ADM to investigate the free vibrations of Euler-Bernoulli beams with multiple cross-section steps [42].
+Adomian decomposition method is also frequently used for vibration analysis of stepped beams.
+Qibo et al. used the Adomian decomposition method (ADM) to investigate the free vibrations of a stepped Euler-Bernoulli beam consisting of two uniform sections [41].
+In another study, Qibo used the Adomian decomposition method to investigate the free vibrations of Euler-Bernoulli beams with multiple cross-section steps [42].
 In many studies, analysis of cracks formed on various structures is encountered [27,43,44].

-When the international literature databases are examined by Lu et al. [13] and Lellep et al. [45-47]; It is observed that they are one of the rare researchers who have focused on stepped nanobeams with their studies in the last few years.
-In their first study on this subject, investigated the free vibrations of beams and rods made of nanomaterials.
-In their results, they emphasized that the presence of step and crack in the nanobeam is very important and affects the frequency modes.
+When the international literature databases are examined, Jaan Lellep et al. It is observed that they are one of the rare researchers who have focused on stepped nanobeams with their studies in the last few years.
+In their first study on this subject, [13,45-47] investigated the free vibrations of beams and rods made of nanomaterials.
+In their results. emphasized that the presence of step and crack in the nanobeam is very important and affects the frequency modes.
 Taima et al. investigated the free vibration of multi-step nanobeams using the dynamic stiffness matrix method.
-The results show that the dimensionless natural frequency parameter is inversely proportional to the nonlocal parameters, except for the first mode for unclamped boundary conditions [48].
-The free lateral vibration of the Euler-Bernoulli nanobeam with multiple discontinuities was investigated in their study, claiming that the natural frequencies of nanobeams are affected by various discontinuities and boundary conditions.
-The management equations are developed using Eringen's nonlocal elasticity theory.
-Discussing the effects of crack severity, the stepwise ratio of cross-sectional area, crack, and step location, buckyball mass, and small-scale parameter on natural frequencies, they argued that their approach was composed of a series of examples that could be used as criteria for other studies [49].
+The results show that dimensionless natural frequency parameter is inversely proportional to the non-local parameters, except for the first mode for unclamped boundary conditions[48].
+Masih et al. The free lateral vibration of the Euler-Bernoulli nanobeam with multiple discontinuities was investigated in their study, claiming that the natural frequencies of nanobeams are affected bv various discontinuities and boundary conditions.
+The management equations are developed using nonlocal Eringen's elasticity Discussing the effects of crack severity, the stepwise ratio of cross-sectional area, crack, and step location, buckyball mass, and smallscale parameter on natural frequencies, they argued that their approach was composed of a series of examples that could be used as criteria for other studies [49].

 The discontinuity caused by steps or cracks on the nanobeam hinders the application of the classical continuum theory in the studies, and it is seen that there are many different theories applied to nanobeam.
-Therefore, the theory of continuum mechanics is much preferred and can capture effects considered important for the nanoscale [50].
+Therefore, the theory of continuum mechanics is much preferred and can capture effects considered important for the nanoscale.
+[50].

-At this point, nonlocal elasticity theory is one of the most successful studies [15].
-The small-scale effect in nanoscale systems offers an important solution in terms of reality in the examination of the system [51].
+At this point, Eringen's [15] nonlocal elasticity theory is one of the most successful studies.
+The small-scale effect in nano-scale systems offers an important solution in terms of reality in the examination of the system [51].
 For this reason, in studies dealing with nanostructures, Eringen's nonlocal continuum mechanics, which also considers the size effect, has been applied.
-Eringen's theory has been utilized in the analysis of many nanoscale structures such as nanobeams [52], nanoplates [53,54], lattice structures of materials [55], carbon nanotubes [56], and nano-switches [57].
+Eringen's theory has been utilized in the analysis of many nanoscale structures such as nanobeams[52], nanoplates [53,54], lattice structures of materials [55], carbon nanotubes [56], and nano-switches [57].